mattermost/docs/source/install/cloud-changelog.md

 ### Bug Fixes
  - Fixed a deadlock in the export job which caused export jobs to hang forever.
- - Exports to S3 no longer time out.
+ - Uploading exports to S3 no longer times out.

 ## Release 2022-12-01